 4. The “Files” of the Team and SharePoint Permissions

 It’s important to remember that the “Files” tab is available and that it’s mandatory for each channel in a Team to be connected to file storage in SharePoint.
 Files for each channel are stored in a folder in the document library of the SharePoint site that supports each Team.

 Owners and Members have the ability to share rights to any files or pages–the entire site collection, even–to anyone in the organization.
 This means that any files stored or shared inside a Team are subject to the sharing and permissions rules of SharePoint.

 In addition, the files in private chats are stored in the One Drive For Business of the users that upload them in a “Teams Chat Files” folder before being shared with others in the chat.

 5. Sharing Information with Teams

-When a file is shared with the Team (or Group) from a location outside that Team in question, it will be visible as a link via the “Files” tab of the Office 365 Group (not channels within the Team).
+When a file is shared with the Team (or Group) from a location outside that Team in question, it will be visible as a link via the “Files” tab of the Microsoft 365 Group (not channels within the Team).